Download Whitepaper

 Using Central Administration

 Once Central Administration is enabled on the host, you will be able to access it from anywhere on your local network using a web browser.
-To open the Central Administration web console:
+To open the Central Administration console:

 1. Type the URL (the Open in Browser URL setting), of a BackupAssist installation that you are going to administer, into your web browser.
 This link should be saved as a favorite.